heleenoomen/42_CPP_Modules/cpp01/ex04/README.md

 ## Filestreams
-### Exercise 04: Create Your Own Sed
+### Exercise 04: Find and Replace
-> Create a program that takes three parameters in the following order: a filename and two strings, `s1` and `s2`.
+> <i>Create a program that takes three parameters in the following order: a filename and two strings, `s1` and `s2`.
 >
 > It will open the file `<filename>` and copies its content into a new file